jerseycheese/BootHillGM/Docs/ArchitectureDecisionRecord.md

 We needed to simplify the complex state restoration logic in the CampaignStateManager component while ensuring proper type safety and data structure preservation.

 ## Decision
-Extracted state restoration logic into a dedicated hook (useCampaignStateRestoration) and implemented a clear separation between state initialization and restoration.
+Extracted state restoration logic into a dedicated hook (useCampaignStateRestoration) and implemented a clear separation between state initialization and restoration logic.

 ## Rationale
 - Improves code organization and maintainability